gregorybchris/dependy/README.md

 # Dependy

 Dependy is a dependency grapher for Python projects.
-It helps you restructure in order to clean up dependencies.
+Use this tool to efficiently restructure code and clean up dependencies.

 ## Installation